-The French Revolution began, as everyone knows, in 1789 and lasted for a decade.
-In that time, the citizens of France demolished and rebuilt their nation’s institutions and the changes they wrought, often bloodily, persist as a reminder of the power of the people.
-Though it is studied in classrooms everywhere and depicted in countless works of art, perhaps these 10 curious facts about the Revolution have escaped your attention.
+The French Revolution began in 1789 and lasted for a decade.
+In that time, the citizens of France demolished and rebuilt their nation’s institutions.
+Though it is studied in classrooms and depicted in countless works of art, these interesting facts about the French Revolution may have escaped your attention.

 Bread cost an arm and a leg (and subsequently a head or two)

-By 1787, France was teetering on bankruptcy and the price of a loaf of bread had skyrocketed to a week’s wage for the average worker.
+By 1787, France was on the verge of bankruptcy and the price of bread had rocketed to a week’s wage for the average worker.
 This was practically all people ate and so going without or replacing it with something else, say, cake, wasn’t an option.
 Even if Marie Antoinette never suggested anything of the sort (and most historians agree she didn’t), the fact remains that making your subjects’ single source of sustenance exorbitantly expensive is a sure way to ensuring they lose their minds and, shortly thereafter, you lose your head.
 Bread prices also inspired a Women’s March on Versailles in October 1789.